Theme

 liteparse is a local PDF parsing tool from LlamaIndex, positioned around fast, lightweight parsing, bounding boxes, OCR flexibility, and screenshot support for agent workflows.

 The official repository presents liteparse as a standalone local parser for PDFs, with an emphasis on practical structured extraction without cloud dependency.
-This page is for reader reference, not an endorsement or full review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is